 This article is the continuation of how to Migrate Exchange Server 2016 to 2019 Part 1, and we are going to discuss the configuration part of the Exchange Server 2019.
-We have completed Exchange Server 2019 and logged into the Exchange Admin Center using the hostname of Exchange Server 2019.
+We have completed installing Exchange Server 2019 and logged into the Exchange Admin Center using the hostname of Exchange Server 2019.
 The Exchange Server 2019 needs to be set with internal and external hostnames to resolve them from the network where the users accessing with their outlook client.
-We are also going to set internal and external URLs of Virtual directories such as OWA, EWS, and so on.
-The internal Autodiscover Uri configure outlook with auto-discovery, this is called service connection point.
-At the end of this Part 2 article, we are export the certificate from the Exchange Server 2016 and then import it to Exchange Server 2019.
+We are also going to set internal and external URLs of Virtual directories such as OWA, OAB, EWS, and so on.
+We need to set the internal Autodiscover Uri to configure outlook with auto-discovery, this is called service connection point.
+At the end of this Part 2 article, we are going export the certificate from the Exchange Server 2016 and then import it to Exchange Server 2019.
 So, let’s start configuring these components on Exchange 2019 Server straight away.

 Outlook Anywhere Setup

-From the Exchange Admin Center navigate to the server and from the servers list, we can find both Exchange 2016 and Exchange 2019 servers.
+From the Exchange Admin Center navigate to the server from the left side navigation and on the servers list, we can find both Exchange 2016 and Exchange 2019 servers.
 Select the Exchange Server 2019 node and click on the edit button to configure Outlook Anywhere.

 On the Server, configuration go to Outlook anywhere and type the FQDN of the hostname which can be accessible publicly also has the hostname in the certificate subject alternative name.
 Click save and exit.